 If you’re bringing dinner rolls to a potluck, this is a great method to keep them warm for the entire dinner.

-Step 1: Dampen a dish towel.
+Dampen a dish towel.
 Don’t soak it, just sprinkle it with water.
 If it’s large enough you may only need one.
-Place it in the slow cooker and place thawed rolls inside.
+Place it in the slow cooker or crock pot and place thawed rolls inside.
 If it’s not large enough to cover the rolls, place a second damp towel on top.

-Step 2: Place the setting on “low” and cover for 30 minutes.
-Then turn it to the “warm” setting and they will stay warm for about two hours.
+Place the setting on “low” and cover for 30 minutes.
+Then turn it to the “warm” setting and they will stay warm for about two hours without getting dry.
+After that you will need to re-dampen the towels.

-You don’t want the rolls to be soggy which is why you just put a slightly damp and not a wet towel in the slow cooker with them.
+You don’t want the rolls to be soggy which is why you just put a slightly damp, and not a wet, towel in the slow cooker.

 The oven is my second choice for warming dinner rolls.
 What you’re trying to avoid is drying them out.
 Sprinkle the rolls with just a little water to create some moisture and wrap them in aluminum foil.
+They should be touching each other.
 Bake at 350º for 10 minutes.

 This is a great choice if you’re using the slow cooker to keep the mashed potatoes or Buffalo chicken dip warm.
 If you’re baking something else in the oven at a higher temperature, just reduce the time for the rolls.